 Cons: Expensive, surprisingly poor traction on icy surfaces, laborious to lace up

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Fit and Comfort

-The heavy duty wool socks that we wore in the Kamik NationPlus.
+The heavy duty wool socks that we wore in the Kamik NationPlus or the Bogs Classic Ultra Mid made these feel too tight and even a bit colder due to decreased circulation.
 That said, the boot is warm enough that our feet were never cold in thin socks.
 Like with almost all of Salomon's footwear that we have tried over the years (lots!), we can say with confidence that wide footed people are not going to feel very comfortable in this boot.

 Ease of Use

 The MSRP for this boot is $180, which is a bit more expensive than the higher scoring The North Face Chilkat 400, and quite a bit more expensive than the comparable Columbia Bugaboot Plus III Omni-Heat.
 Salomon footwear always tends to be a bit pricey, so this doesn't surprise us too much.
-That said, we aren't sure that you gain much in performance for the extra money that you spend, unless you try on all these boots and these fit the best.
+That said, we aren't sure that you gain much in performance for the extra money that you spend unless you try on all these boots and these fit the best.

-— Andy Wellman
+— Ryan Huetter and Andy Wellman